scriptPilot/app-framework/DOCUMENTATION.md

 If there is a newer version of *App Framework* available at [NPMjs.com](https://www.npmjs.com/package/app-framework), there will be an alert at the development server.

 You have to update *App Framework* per application project by running `npm update`.

+### Design your application
+- Use our printable [smartphone template](design/smartphone-template.pdf) to sketch your application
+- Use our icon template as [PDF to sketch](design/icon-template.pdf) and [PPTX to draw](design/icon-template.pptx) your application icon

 ### Develop your application